Interesting facts about Himalayas

 Father of many rivers

 It won’t be an exaggeration to say that the entire agriculture and irrigation of the northern part of India and even Pakistan depends on the rivers that originate from the Himalayas.
-The Ganga the Brahmaputra, the Indus and the yarlung zangbo are the mightiest rivers that find their origin in Himalayas.
-It is the melting of the snow Caps in Himalayas that make these rivers abundant in the flow of water giving livelihood and food to a lot of people in the plains below.
-It is interesting to note that many rivers in South India go drive during the summers because of the lack of water, however the rivers of North India have an abundant flow in the summer due to the melting of snow in the Himalayas.
+The Ganga the Brahmaputra, the Indus, and the Yarlung zangbo are the mightiest rivers that find their origin in the Himalayas.
+It is the melting of the snow caps in the Himalayas that make these rivers abundant in the flow of water giving livelihood and food to a lot of people in the plains below.
+It is interesting to note that many rivers in South India go drive during the summers because of the lack of water, however, the rivers of North India have an abundant flow in the summer due to the melting of snow in the Himalayas.

 Special mention: place of supernormal activities

 There was always an element of mystery about the Himalayas.
 There are a lot of unsolved cases of what happens in the Himalayas.
 There are allegations that there are serious who has lived for about 200 years and they look as if they are 30 years old.
 There are allegations of cryptic features like the Yeti that have been roaming in the Himalayas.
 There are unexplained skeleton findings in some of the lakes in the upper parts of Himalayas.
 To top all of these up, there are allegations that the Himalayas serves as a base for aliens and there have been sightings of unidentified flying objects roaming around the skies of Himalayas.